Kano State

-Since Nigerian independence, Kano State has developed a diverse economy, establishing itself as a centre for industry, agriculture, and Islamic banking.
-The Hausa and Fulani make up the majority of Kano State's population.
-The Hausa language is the dominant language in the state, as it is in most of Northern Nigeria.
-Challenges faced by Kano State in the 21st century include attacks by the Islamist terrorist group Boko Haram, inter-religious violence, and extreme poverty.
-A Muslim-majority state, Kano State is one of the twelve states in Nigeria to operate under Sharia law within the legal framework of the Nigerian Constitution.
+Two major ethnic groups, the Hausa and Fulani, make up the majority of Kano State's population.
+Hausa is the dominant language in the state, as in most parts of Northern Nigeria.
+Kano State has most recently faced challenges such as attacks by the Islamist terrorist group Boko Haram, inter-religious violence, and extreme poverty.
+Kano State operates under Sharia law, within the legal framework of the Nigerian Constitution.